hapax/hapax.github.io/assets/teaching.md

 Instead of dressing up shrubs, we should find a mountain to scale.
-In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and important definitions or examples.
+In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and non-trivial examples.
 "Important", here, can mean a variety of things, but as Hardy and Russell suggest, *beauty* is one of the principal criteria.
 Some mountains can only be scaled by professionals.
-But we don't need to scale the mountain to appreciate and get a flavour of important results; we can find a nearby hill with a gentler slope and a partial view of the summit.
+But we don't always need to scale a mountain to appreciate important results; we can often find a nearby hill with a gentler slope and a partial view of the summit.

 #### Example: the mean value theorem